andverb/xwn-gnosis/data/data_sources/wwn-lite-en.md

 **Preserving Grace (Craft+1)**: A suit of clothing or armor is specially altered to preserve the wearer.
 1/wk, when the wearer is Mortally Wounded, they will automatically stabilize.
 Cost: 1 Salvage & 5k $p.

-**Razor Edge (Craft+2)**: A weapon has been given an improved edge or shifting weight system, adding +2 to the damage & Shock it does, albeit req'ing far more care.
+**Razor Edge (Craft+2)**: A weapon has been given an improved edge or shifting weight system, adding +2 to the damage & Shock it does, albeit requiring far more care.
 Cost: 1 Salvage & 5k $p.

 **Tailored Harness (Craft+2)**: A suit of armor is altered to perfectly fit a single wearer, decreasing its effective Encumbrance by 1 for them only.
 This does not affect Skill check penalties or the Armored Magic Focus.
 Cost: 5k $p.